sirius-ms/sirius-docs.github.io/docs/_pages/quick-start.md

  - You can download [sample spectra](https://bio.informatik.uni-jena.de/wp/wp-content/uploads/2015/05/demo.zip)
 from the SIRIUS website.
- - For a quick start, you can also watch our [video tutorials](https://www.youtube.com/playlist?list=PL57Jv_39fTdc_j8eHrH6At81n1AtxeKar).
+ - For a quick start, you can also watch our [video tutorials](https://bright-giant.com/short-course-tutorial-series).
  - To process a full LC-MS/MS run, you can also use your own `.mzML` files and run the following examples.
 This will first perform feature detection.
 Be aware that annotating 100s or 1000s of features may take a while.

 ## Graphical User Interface {#GUI}

-For a quick start, you can also watch our [tutorial video introducing basic elements and functionality of the SIRIUS 4 GUI](https://www.youtube.com/watch?v=SWkukL88ljo).
+For a quick start, you can also watch our [SIRIUS Short Course Tutorial Series introducing basic elements and functionality of the SIRIUS 6 GUI](https://bright-giant.com/short-course-tutorial-series).
 [Find more details on the GUI here]({{"/gui/" | relative_url}}).

 ### Analyzing multiple compounds {#batch-mode}